mikacuy/deformation_aware_embedding/README.md

 ```

 ## Create your own training samples
-To create your own data by sampling positive and negative samples and pre-computing fitting-gaps:
+To create your own data by sampling positive and negative samples and pre-computing fitting-gaps, first change `SHAPENET_BASEDIR` in candidate_generation/get_candidates.py and `POSITIVE_CANDIDATES_FOL` and `NEGATIVE_CANDIDATES_FOL` in retrieval/chamfer_distance_deformed_candidates.py.
+Then run:

-Sampling of positives and negatives:
+1) Sampling of positives and negatives
 ```
 cd candidate_generation/
 python get_candidates.py --category=chair --data_split=train